The Claude Agent SDK lets you build production AI agents in Python or TypeScript. Inbox triage tutorial, MCP servers, cron deploy, rate-limit gotchas.

 # /etc/cron.d/inbox-agent

-0 7 * * 1-5 /home/tom/inbox-agent/.venv/bin/python /home/tom/inbox-agent/agent.pyThat runs Monday to Friday at 7am.
-The agent finishes in under two minutes, posts to Slack, and exits.
 For n8n users, wrap the agent in a Python subprocess node on a scheduled trigger.
-See our Claude Code on the web guide for the broader deployment patterns.
+See our Claude Code and the web guide for the broader deployment patterns.

 It is not the right choice if you need a non-Python, non-TypeScript runtime, if you want Anthropic to own the sandboxing and session storage, or if your task is simple enough that a single Messages API call handles it.

 For most builders in the AI Operators community, the Claude Agent SDK is the correct abstraction.
 You get Claude's full capability set without owning the plumbing.
-If you are ready to put this to work, the 30-day AI Operator challenge is where we build real agents together.

 The Claude Agent SDK is a Python and TypeScript library from Anthropic that gives you a production-ready AI agent loop.
 You pass it a prompt and a list of allowed tools, and Claude autonomously reads files, runs commands, edits code, and searches the web until the task is complete.

 Python 3.10 or later.
 For TypeScript, Node.js 18 or later.
-The TypeScript package bundles a native Claude Code binary for your platform, so you do not need Claude Code installed separately.
+The TypeScript package bundles a native binary, so you do not need Claude Code installed separately.

 Yes.
-Set `CLAUDE_CODE_USE_BEDROCK=1` for Bedrock or `CLAUDE_CODE_USE_VERTEX=1` for Vertex AI and configure the corresponding cloud credentials.
+Set CLAUDE_CODE_USE_BEDROCK=1 for Bedrock or CLAUDE_CODE_USE_VERTEX=1 for Vertex AI and configure the corresponding cloud credentials.
 The SDK routes calls through the appropriate provider automatically.

 The Claude Agent SDK gives you the same tools that power Claude Code, wrapped in an async iterator you can run anywhere.
 The inbox triage agent above is a good starting point: narrow tool set, clear task, sub-two-minute runtime, and a Slack notification when it is done.
-If you want a structured path from your first agent to a full AI operating system for your business, the Claude Code Blueprint lays it out step by step.

 Five interactive lessons.
 Install Claude Code, build your first automation, and deploy it live on the internet — all in under an hour.
 Free, no coding required.